 A major comprehensive and classified resource of the current state of genomics in developing countries.
 Around 300 contributors from over 50 countries have written 123 chapters covering diverse areas from population strucutres, socio-cultural variation, genetic epidemiology, spectrum of inherited disorders, genetic counselling and ethical/social/legal aspects.
 The biotechnology and economic aspects of genomic applications are highlighted.
 See section on ‘Books’.

 Professor Dhavendra Kumar has professional links with the following organizations:

 - Advisor on Birth Defects surveillance project for WHO South East Asia Regional Office

 - Member of the Advisory panel for the WHO Grand Challenges programme for Genomics in Developing world

 - Advisor to the HUGO Education programme

 The British Society of Human Genetics

 Association for Inherited Cardiac Conditions

-The Genome Clinic (Registered in England and Wales as Genome Clinic Ltd., No. 09142004, Companies Act 2006) is an independent specialist health service provider dealing with all forms of genetic and genomic diseases and related health matters.
+The Genome Clinic Ltd. (Reg.
+England & Wales No. 09142004) is an independent specialist health service provider dealing with all forms of genetic & genomic diseases and genomic healthcare.

 From the reviews of the first edition: “To the best of our knowledge, this is the only book written and compiled to focus on human genetics and genetic disorders in among peoples of the Indian subcontinent.